Table of Contents

 Our findings debunk myths about suppressors reducing range; instead, they can increase muzzle velocity and extend shooting distances while staying accurate.

 Always adjust your sights when attaching a suppressor, and use high-quality ammunition to maximize your firearm's potential.
-Whether for tactical applications, hunting opportunities, or precision shooting, a suppressor is a valuable addition for any shooter aiming to improve their accuracy and overall shooting experience.
+Whether for tactical applications, hunting opportunities, or precision shooting, a suppressor is a valuable addition for any shooter—and today’s buying process makes it easier than ever to shop for and own one.